Rasheed19/battery-survival/README.md

     ```
     python run.py --pipeline data-increment-effect
     ```
+1. `low-cycle-prediction`, run the low-cycle prediction pipeline to investigate the effect of using various number of cycle data models' performance at inference time:
+    ```
+    python run.py --pipeline low-cycle-prediction
+    ```
+1. `sparsity-robustness`, run the sparsity robustness pipeline to investigate the effect of different degree of voltage curve sparsity on models' performance.
+Two sparsity levels were proposed: (i) sparsity at training data level, and (ii) sparsity at test data level.
+To run this experiment, you must provide addition argument via the flag `--sparsity-level`.
+This flag takes either `train` or `test` to run the experiment for sparsity at the training or test data level respectively.
+For instance, for `train`, run:
+    ```
+    python run.py --pipeline --sparsity-level train
+    ```
 Note that all generated plots and data after running any of the pipelines above will be stored in `plots` and `data` folder respectively with appropriate tags for ease of identification.